informalsystems/hermes/guide/src/index.md

 Hermes is an open-source Rust implementation of a relayer for the [Inter-Blockchain Communication protocol](https://ibc.cosmos.network) (**IBC**) released under the [ibc-relayer-cli](https://crates.io/crates/ibc-relayer-cli) crate.
 It provides a CLI to relay packets between Cosmos SDK chains, exposes [Prometheus](https://prometheus.io/) metrics and offers a REST API.

-This guide can help you setup, configure, operate and monitor Hermes to relay packets between two or more IBC-enabled chains.
+This guide can help you set up, configure, operate and monitor Hermes to relay packets between two or more IBC-enabled chains.

 ## About Hermes